azemalatoo/oop-assignment-3/README.md

     * `4.
 Print Transaction History`: View the transaction history.
     * `5.
 Get Account Information`: view account holder name and account number
     * `6.
 Exit`: Exit the program.

-## Dependencies

-* Java Development Kit (JDK)

-## Notes

-* This is a basic implementation and does not include features like database storage or user authentication.
-* The transaction history is stored in memory and is lost when the program exits.
-* Error handling is basic.

-## Author

-[Your Name]

-## License

-This project is licensed under the MIT License.